LinuxBeaver/LinuxBeaver/README.md

 ![image preview](text.png  )

-All plugins can be compiled with Ninja and Meson but Windows, Linux and Chromebook users can use binaries.
-Unforunately Mac users have to compile.
+All plugins can be compiled with Ninja and Meson but Windows, Linux and Chromebook users can use preconfigured binaries.
+Unforunately Mac users have to compile no matter what.

 ## Windows
 .dll file filter binaries go in `C:\Users\USERNAME\AppData\Local\gegl-0.4\plug-ins` or perhaps `C:\Users\AppData\Local\gegl-0.4\plug-ins` then restart Gimp and open GEGL Operations.